mgedmin/pyspacewar/performance-notes.rst

   Somewhere during the last changes (missile recoil?  menus?  detailed timings?)
 I lost 2 fps, so the average now is 18, not 20.

-Manually inlining method calls in Object.distanceTo (18.4 -> 20.5 average fps).
+Manually inlining method calls in Object.distance_to (18.4 -> 20.5 average fps).

 Manually inlining method calls in Object.gravitate (14.7 -> 18.4 average fps).